Podolia Governorate

+Podolia Governorate was an administrative-territorial unit (guberniya) of the Southwestern Krai of the Russian Empire.
+It bordered Volhynian Governorate to the north, Kiev Governorate to the east, Kherson Governorate to the southeast, Bessarabia Governorate to the south, and Austria to the west.
+Its administrative centre was Kamenets-Podolsky (Kamianets-Podilskyi), which later moved to Vinnitsa (Vinnytsia).
+The governorate covered areas of Ukraine's partially Khmelnytskyi and most of Vinnytsia Oblasts, along with the fractionally recognised state of Transnistria.

-The Podolia Governorate or Podillia Governorate was an administrative unit (guberniya) of the Russian Empire from 1793 until 1925.
-Created from the Second Partition of Poland, the governorate was formed from the former Polish Bracław and Podole voivodeships, which are part of the Southwestern Krai along with Volhynia and Kiev.
-Its capital was located in Kamianets-Podilskyi, which later moved to Vinnytsia.
+It was created from the Second Partition of Poland, which was formed from the former Polish Bracław and Podole voivodeships, which are part of the Southwestern Krai along with Volhynia and Kiev.
+Its capital was located in Kamenets-Podolsky, which later moved to Vinnitsa.
 The governorate still existed until the administrative reforms of the Ukrainian SSR, which dissolved it into five okruhas.

 History

 The Government of Podolia was established right after the Second Partition of Poland in place of the former Podole and Bracław Voivodeships in 1793.

 Location

-The Podolian Governorate occupied the southwestern frontier of the former Russian empire, bordering Austria-Hungary, and had an area of about 42,000 km2.
+The Podolia Governorate occupied the southwestern frontier of the former Russian empire, bordering Austria-Hungary, and had an area of about 42,000 km2.
 The administrative centre was Kamenets-Podolskiy until 1914 when it moved to Vinnytsia.

 Podolia Governorate was one of the three governorates of the Southwestern Krai administration.
 In 1917 it was recognized by the Russian Provisional Government to be governed by the General Secretariat of Ukraine as the representative of the Russian Provisional Government in the region.